I don’t need motivation. I need a cup of coffee.

 If you want to know about my life, please read Journey of a boy from small town to Microsoft – An untold story.

-When I am not busy, I write my personal blog, share my technical knowledge on GeeksforGeeks, do photoshoot and play Piano.
+When I am not busy, I write my personal blog, share my technical knowledge on GeeksforGeeks, do photography and play Piano.
+You can check my work in fashion on Instaglam.

 I would end this note with a little secret. my nick name was “Harry” in my school and college days.
 I used to look like this: